Please Wait a Moment

 History of the Paralegal Division

-Several events during that time period contributed to the advancement of the profession and added support to the Alliance’s efforts.
 In 1991, the United States Supreme Court opinion in Missouri v.
 Jenkins held that substantive work by legal assistants could be billed at market rates.
-In 1992, the American Bar Association’s definition of legal assistants was adopted into law in New Mexico, and in 1993, New Mexico Senate Bill 804 (“SB 804”), relating to the regulation of legal assistant services, was introduced in the legislative session.
+In 1992, the American Bar Association’s definition of legal assistants was adopted into law in New Mexico.
+In 1993, Senate Bill 804, relating to the regulation of legal assistant services, was introduced.